dougmab/dougmab/README.md

 <img src="./lilGuy.png" align="right" width="25%"/>

 ### My name is Douglas, nice to meet you!
-- I'm a Full-stack Web Dev student.
+- I'm a Back-end Dev student.
 - I'm from Brazil.
 - I'm not good at it, but i like making new friends!
 - I love learning new things!